Joseph Allen (Massachusetts politician)

 Joseph Allen (September 2, 1749 – September 2, 1827) was a member of the eleventh United States Congress from (1810–1811).

-He was born in Boston in the Province of Massachusetts Bay, and graduated from Harvard University in 1774.
+He was born in Boston in the Province of Massachusetts Bay, and graduated from Harvard College in 1774.
 He worked in a business in Leicester, in 1774, moving to Worcester in 1776.
 In Worcester he served as a County Clerk from 1776 to 1810.
 In 1788 he served as a delegate to the Massachusetts Constitutional Convention.
 He was elected to the United States House of Representatives in 1810 as a Federalist, to fill the vacancy left by the resignation of Jabez Upham previously that year, and he served in that capacity through 1811.
 He declined to run for re-election to a full term.
 Afterwards, he served as a Massachusetts State Councilor from 1815 through 1818.
 He died in Worcester in 1827.